jawrainey/GabberAPI/gabber/api/README.md

 `POST: /api/auth/register/`

-> Create a new user and returns a JWT
+> Create a new user and emails a user a unique token to verify their account

 **Arguments**